DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Light Knight Jeanne broke the silence.

 "Soon after defeating Vanessa there was intrusion by wyvern when we were crossing Urza's border.
-And we were attacked by tat wyvern."
+And we were attacked by that wyvern."

 "The same was in Io.
 Behemoth spoiled the elven forest."